-9.31 Privacy Safeguard 9 applies to the adoption, use and disclosure of government related identifiers.
+9.32 Privacy Safeguard 9 applies to the adoption, use and disclosure of government related identifiers.
 It does not specifically address the collection of government related identifiers.
-However, if an accredited person collects a government related identifier that is considered to be CDR data, they must comply with other privacy safeguards, including Privacy Safeguard 3 and Privacy Safeguard 4.
+However, if an accredited person collects a government related identifier that is considered to be CDR data, they must comply with other privacy safeguards, including Privacy Safeguard 4.
 These privacy safeguards are discussed in Chapters 3 and 4 respectively.

-Chapter 10: Privacy Safeguard 10 - Notifying of the disclosure of CDR data
+Privacy Safeguard 10 - Notifying of the disclosure of CDR data

 Key points 3

 What does Privacy Safeguard 10 say?
 3

 Why is it important?
 4

 Who does Privacy Safeguard 10 apply to?
 4

-How Privacy Safeguard 10 interacts with the Privacy Act 4
+How Privacy Safeguard 10 interacts with the Privacy Act 5

 Who must be notified?
 5

 How must notification be given?
 6

 When must notification be given?
-7
+8

 What matters must be included in the notification?
 8

-What CDR data was disclosed 9
+What CDR data was disclosed 10

-When the CDR data was disclosed 9
+When the CDR data was disclosed 10

-To whom the CDR data was disclosed 10
+To whom the CDR data was disclosed 11

-Other notification requirements under the CDR Rules 11
+Other notification requirements under the CDR Rules 12

-Disclosure to a designated gateway 12
+Disclosure to a designated gateway 13

-Interaction with other Privacy Safeguards 12
+Interaction with other Privacy Safeguards 13

-- Where a data holder of a consumer's CDR data discloses that data to an accredited person as a result of a consumer data request, the data holder must notify the consumer by updating each consumer dashboard that relates to the request.1 - Where an accredited data recipient of a consumer's CDR data discloses that data to an accredited person or a trusted adviser, or discloses a CDR insight, they must notify the consumer by updating each consumer dashboard that relates to the request.2 - The consumer data rules (CDR Rules) set out the matters that must be included in, and the timing of, these notifications. - The Australian Energy Market Operator Limited (AEMO) is not subject to Privacy Safeguard 10 in its capacity as a data holder.3 Accordingly, unless otherwise indicated, references in this Chapter to data holders exclude AEMO.
+- Where a data holder of a consumer's CDR data discloses that data to an accredited person as a result of a consumer data request, the data holder must notify the consumer by updating each consumer dashboard that relates to the request.1 - Where an accredited data recipient of a consumer's CDR data discloses that data to an accredited person or a trusted adviser, or discloses a CDR insight or a CDR business consumer's CDR data to a specified person, they must notify the consumer by updating each consumer dashboard that relates to the request.2 - The consumer data rules (CDR Rules) set out the matters that must be included in, and the timing of, these notifications. - The Australian Energy Market Operator Limited (AEMO) is not subject to Privacy Safeguard 10 in its capacity as a data holder.
+Accordingly, unless otherwise indicated, references in this Chapter to data holders exclude AEMO.

-- 10.1 Where a data holder is required or authorised under the CDR Rules to disclose CDR data, they must notify the consumer by taking the steps identified in the CDR Rules.4 - 10.2 Where an accredited data recipient of a consumer's CDR data discloses CDR data, they must notify that consumer by taking the steps identified in the CDR Rules.5 - 10.3 The notification must: - be given to those consumers that the CDR Rules require to be notified - cover the matters set out in the CDR Rules, and - be given at or before the time specified in the CDR Rules. - 10.4 Under rule 7.9 in the CDR Rules, data holders and accredited data recipients of a consumer's CDR data must notify the consumer by updating each relevant consumer dashboard to include certain matters as set out in that Rule as soon as practicable after CDR data is disclosed.6
+- 10.1 Where a data holder is required or authorised under the CDR Rules to disclose CDR data, they must notify the consumer by taking the steps identified in the CDR Rules.4 - 10.2 Where an accredited data recipient of a consumer's CDR data discloses CDR data, they must notify that consumer by taking the steps identified in the CDR Rules.5 - 10.3 The notification must: - be given to those consumers that the CDR Rules require to be notified - · cover the matters set out in the CDR Rules, and - be given at or before the time specified in the CDR Rules. - 10.4 Under rule 7.9 in the CDR Rules, data holders and accredited data recipients of a consumer's CDR data must notify the consumer by updating each relevant consumer dashboard to include certain matters as set out in that Rule as soon as practicable after CDR data is disclosed.6

-1 Competition and Consumer Act, subsection 56EM(1) and CDR Rules, subrule 7.9(1).
+1 Competition and Consumer Act 2010 (Competition and Consumer Act), subsection 56EM(1) and CDR Rules, subrule 7.9(1).

-$^{^{\}rm 2}$ Competition and Consumer Act, subsection 56EM(2) and CDR Rules, subrule 7.9(2)-(4).
+2 Competition and Consumer Act, subsection 56EM(2) and CDR Rules, subrule 7.9(2)-(4).

 3 Competition and Consumer Regulations, paragraph 28RA(2)(b).
-For information about how Privacy Safeguard 10 applies to retailers who receive CDR data from AEMO, see paragraph 10.9.
+For information about how Privacy Safeguard 10 applies to retailers who receive CDR data from AEMO, see paragraph 10.10.